Donders-Institute/multiecho/README.md

     pip install multiecho

 This will give you the latest stable release of the software.
-To get the very latest version of the software you can install the package directly from the github source code repository:
+To get the very latest (possibly unreleased) version of the software you can install the package directly from the Github source code repository:

     pip install git+https://github.com/Donders-Institute/multiecho

-Alternatively, to get the latest (possibly unreleased) code, clone this repository and run the following on the root folder of the repository:
+Alternatively, clone this repository and run the following on the root folder of the repository:

     pip install .

-The tool only supports Python 3.6+.
+The tool supports Python 3.6+.

 ## Usage

-Once installed, a command line tool called mecombine will be available in your PATH.
+Once installed, a command line tool called `mecombine` should be available in your PATH.
 Detailed usage information can be found by running `mecombine -h`:

     usage: combination.py [-h] [-o OUTPUTNAME] [-a {PAID,TE,average}] [-w [WEIGHTS [WEIGHTS ...]]] [-s] [-v VOLUMES]